-Jamb News: 10 trending 2021 UTME news today – The Unified Tertiary Matriculation Examination (UTME) 2021 registration is around the corner; prospective candidates needs the right information on when to buy Jamb form 2021 and every other news they need to know which is what this page is about.
+Jamb News: 10 trending 2021 UTME news today – The Unified Tertiary Matriculation Examination (UTME) 2021 results are all released and prospective students needs the right information about admission process and cut-off mark and every other news they need to know which is what this page is about.

 We bring you top trending 2021 UTME news today:

 JAMB abolishes UTME cut off marks – The Joint Admissions and Matriculation Board (JAMB) on Tuesday, cancelled general cut-off marks for admission into tertiary institutions and allowed the institutions freedom to set their individual minimum benchmark for admission.

 The Board took the decision at the 2021 policy meeting which was held virtually and chaired by the Minister of Education, Malam Adamu Adamu.

 Speaking during the meeting, the Registrar of JAMB Prof. Is-haq Oloyede said some universities such as the University of Maiduguri proposed 150, Usman Dan Fodio University Sokoto proposed 140, Pan Atlantic University proposed 210, University of Lagos 200, Lagos State University190, Covenant University190, Bayero University Kano, 180.

 The stakeholders also approved October 29, 2021, as the deadline for the closure of amendments for 2021 admissions.

 On the deadline for the closure of admissions, the stakeholders resolved to allow the ministry to decide as they could not agree on the December 31, 2021, deadline for all public institutions and January 31st 2022 for all public institutions.